1922

 1960

-World War II and the immediate post-war period marked a time of decline for the Paolucci 's activities, which did not recover until the 1960s, with the rediscovery of the area by an active group of paratroopers and a growing gliding movement.
+World War II and the immediate post-war period marked a time of decline for the Paolucci activities, which did not recover until the 1960s, with the rediscovery of the area by an active group of paratroopers and a growing gliding movement.

 1977